swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/03/19-getting-started-with-structured-concurrency-in-swift/19-getting-started-with-structured-concurrency-in-swift.md

 This is a structured way to check if a task is cancelled, and to handle the cancellation.
 It's clear when the task is cancelled, and you can handle the cancellation in a structured way.

-You can also check if a task is cancelled using the ``Task\checkCancellation()`` method.
+You can also check if a task is cancelled using the ``Task/checkCancellation()`` method.
 This is a structured way to check if a task is cancelled, and to handle the cancellation.
 It's clear when the task is cancelled, and you can handle the cancellation in a structured way.

 ```swift
 try Task.checkCancellation()